FEM-Challenges/profile-card-component/README.md

 ### What I learned

-I learned how to use svgs to create a interesting and responsive background for my profile card that works for all devices.
-The main diffcultiy was understanding the difference between intial-scale = 1 and minimum-scale=1 which completely changed the viewport of the mobile devices I was working on.
+I learned how to use svgs to create a interesting and responsive background for my profile card that works for all devices.The main diffculity was figuring out how the body element does not understand how to use overflow: hidden; which the background always stick out.

 ## Author
 - Frontend Mentor - [@0JustJoey0](https://www.frontendmentor.io/profile/0JustJoey0)